 Indian family system has undergone drastic changes in response to the development in terms of industrialization, education, and urbanization.
 The following changes have been observed in the family system as follows:

 - Factory employment: It has freed young adults from direct dependence upon their families.
-This functional independence of the youngsters has weakened the authority of the head of the house hold over those earning members.
-In many cities even women too joined men in working outside the families on salary basis.
+This functional independence of the youngsters has weakened the authority of the head of the household over those earning members.
+In many cities, even women too joined men in working outside the families on a salary basis.

-- Influence of urbanization: Various sociologists have revealed that the city life is more favorable to small nuclear families than to big joint families.
+- Influence of urbanization: Various sociologists have revealed that city life is more favourable to small nuclear families than to big joint families.
 Thus, urban living weakens joint family pattern and strengthens nuclear family patterns.

 - Influence of western values: Values relating to modern science, rationalism, individualism, equality, free life, democracy, freedom of women etc. have exerted a tremendous change on the joint family system in India.

-- Changes in the position of women: Main factor causing changes in the position of women in our society lie in her changing economic role.
-New economic role provided a new position in society and especially with respect to men.
+- Changes in the position of women: Main factor causing changes in the position of women in our society to lie in her changing economic role.
+The new economic role provided a new position in society and especially with respect to men.

 - Over the years, various sociologists have affirmed in their studies that the rise of nuclear families — consisting of a couple and their unmarried children — is consistent with rapid urbanization.